A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Results and discussion

-where $\bm{\omega}$ is the vorticity, $\textbf{F}$ is the gravitational force, and $\frac{D }{Dt}$ is the material derivative operator.
-The last three terms on the right-hand side of Eq.~\ref{eq:vorticity} can contribute to the formation of instabilities: baroclinic torque, viscous effects, and gravitational terms, respectively.
+where $\bm{\omega}$ is the vorticity, $\frac{D }{Dt}$ is the material derivative operator, and $\Bar{\Bar{\tau}}^*=\Bar{\Bar{\tau}}+\Bar{\Bar{\tau}}_{SGS}$.
+The last three terms on the right-hand side of Eq.~\eqref{eq:vorticity} can contribute to the formation of instabilities: baroclinic torque, viscous effects, and the torque arising from the drag force exerted by the solid matrix, respectively.
+However, in our computations, the last term is negligible compared to the other two terms (partly due to the high porosity near the interface) and is therefore ignored in this study.
 The first and second terms represent vortex stretching and dilatation, which we do not focus on here.
+These terms become important after the initial stages and during flame development, as Fillo et al.~\cite{fillo2022assessing} showed.
+They analyzed the enstrophy transport balance in turbulent premixed flames and found vortex stretching and viscous effects to be the primary source and sink terms, respectively.

-In the early stages, we have mild vorticity generation at the corners of the interface between the porous and non-porous regions, as shown in Figure~\ref{vorticity}; the density stratification leads to flow disturbances at the base of the porous layer due to the baroclinic and gravitational terms.
-This appears to trigger the formation of vortices at the interface due to the viscous term (see the velocity streamlines).
-As these structures grow, another set of vortices start to form at the interface center and rise over time, shaping the aforementioned flow structures.
-Overall, the baroclinic and gravitational terms appear to primarily drive the growth of vortices, while the viscous term initiates them at the interface.
-The inflexional velocity profile at the interface could give rise to instabilities of the Kelvin--Helmholtz type as suggested by previous studies \cite{breugem, finnigan2000}.
-Figure~\ref{infelction} confirms that the mean vertical velocity exhibits an inflection point just below the interface (before the formation of vortices), substantiating the above hypothesis.
-The presence of these vortical structures and their effect on variations of fuel and oxidizer mass fractions is also reflected in root-mean-square (rms) mass fractions ($\sqrt{\langle Y'Y'\rangle}$) as demonstrated in Figure~\ref{rms}.
+In the early stages, Figure~\ref{vorticity} shows mild vorticity generation at the corners of the interface between the porous and non-porous regions; density stratification leads to flow disturbances at the base of the porous layer due to the baroclinic term.
+The entrainment of ambient air from the sides then creates a shear layer, which appears to trigger the formation of vortices at the interface due to the viscous term (see the velocity streamlines).
+As these structures grow, another set of vortices starts to form at the interface center and rise over time, shaping the aforementioned flow structures.
+Overall, a combination of the baroclinic and viscous terms, associated with Rayleigh--Taylor and Kelvin--Helmholtz flow instabilities, appears to drive the formation of observed vortical structures.
+Other studies \cite{breugem2006influence, finnigan2000} have also suggested that the inflexional velocity profile at the interface of porous and free fluid regions could give rise to instabilities of the Kelvin--Helmholtz type.
+Figure~\ref{infelction} confirms that the mean horizontal velocity exhibits an inflection point just below the interface (before the formation of vortices), substantiating the above hypothesis.
+The presence of these vortical structures and their effect on variations of fuel and oxidizer mass fractions is also reflected in root-mean-square (rms) mass fractions ($Y^{\text{rms}}=\sqrt{\langle Y'Y'\rangle}$) as demonstrated in Figure~\ref{rms}: the peak in $Y^{\text{rms}}$ plots, near the interface ($y/H =1$), indicates the strong presence of vortices in that region.